Skip to main content

 Do something simple

-Make tea, water the plants, or take a few mindful breaths.
-Small actions create a sense of calm and return you to the moment.
+Make tea, water plants, or take a few slow breaths.

 ❄️ Why Breaks Actually Boost Productivity